 |Card Opening Date||Qualifying Spend Period|

-If you apply online with MyInfo via SingPass, you’ll also receive an additional $30 of Grab rides.
+If you apply online with MyInfo via SingPass, you’ll also receive an additional $20 of Lazada and RedMart vouchers.

 Regular earn rates